 Lesson 1.0 in investing is that your investments can go both up and down in value.
 In the current market situation with large movements (on the downside) it is easy to get emotional and anxious but remember that you are not alone.
 The majority of investors have seen the value of their accounts go down in falling markets and I am also one of them.

 This happens every now and then and it is a natural process.
-Now is a good time to figure out if you have made your investments based on your own risk and investment profile or if you have just followed someone else’s advise without thinking about whether or not they are right for you.
+This is a good time to figure out if you have made your investments based on your own risk and investment profile or if you have just followed someone else’s advise without thinking about whether or not they are right for you.

 A study by JP Morgan showed that trying to “time the market” is very tricky.
 If we just missed out on the 10 best trading days during a 20 year period (1995-2014), our annual return would drop massively from 9.85% to 6.10%.
 This is absolutely insane!
 It really speaks volumes about the importance of not trying to time the market and instead being a long-term investor, as often cited by Warren Buffett.